wangtyi/HOPE/README.md

-# HOPE
+# HOPE (HistOlogy model with Spatial Proteomics Enrichment)

-This repository contains the implementation of HOPE (Histology image analysis with Omnidirectional Patch Embeddings).
+This repository contains the implementation of HOPE: Histology Analysis with Spatial Proteomics Enrichment for Precision Oncology.

 ## Step 1.
 Create environment and install dependencies